pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 - run the script "normally" and kill via PID
 - run the script with bg and kill via job ID
 - run in screen
-- marco/polo script
-  - pay attention to PATH and file locations
-- EC is create and solve a merge conflict
+- create a branch, update content, merge branch after

 # Lab 09